Dimtemp/SCOMTraining/01-SCOM-Setup.md

 ## Run the Operations Manager setup
-1. Navigate to C:\System Center Operations Manager 2019.
+1. Navigate to C:\System Center Operations Manager.
 1. Run setup.exe.
 1. From the splash screen click the large Install link to start the setup wizard.
 1. Select Management server and Operations console.
 Click Next.